Rebuilding the Engine Box and Cover

 The mockup is made from a combination of Luan plywood (front piece) and a cardboard/wood fiber panel. (side pieces).
 The pieces are held together with duct tape (what else?).

-On the right is the starboard side of the mock-up as seen from above.
+On the left is the starboard side of the mock-up as seen from above.
 It shows the clearance that will be provided for the engine water hoses.
 I will also have plenty of room to add sound deadening material.

 This is a similar view of the port side of the box, which is not significantly changed from the original box.